perbu/sshproxy/README.md

 proxy to play around with and help me figure out how exactly the ssh protocol works.

+It is meant to be as simple as possible and the only significant dependency is the x/crypto/ssh package.
+I've seen some other implementations, but these have been rather complex with a heavy reliance on complex closures.

 Except for the obvious lack of security (it accepts any public key) the code should be reasonably ready to be plopped into production.